-Indiana Drug Possession Lawyers
+Indiana Drug Possession Lawyer

 Are you actually in possession of an illegal drug?
 Sounds like an easy question to answer once you are accused, but it isn’t.
 You need a drug crimes attorney on your side.
-Our Board Certified* lawyers have defended thousands of clients accused of illegally possessing drugs.
+Our Board Certified* Indiana criminal defense lawyers have defended thousands of clients accused of illegally possessing drugs.
 Knowing how to convince prosecutors that you can win possession cases is crucial to a great outcome.

 There are a variety of strategies that we have employed to successfully defend our clients when they are accused of possessing illegal drugs.
 For example, proving that the accused had knowledge that the drug was present can be a defense.
 Perhaps others were in the area where the drugs were found and it’s another person’s drugs.
 Again, as in all cases, there are a variety of ways to defend someone accused of possession of drugs.
 The Criminal Defense Team‘s years of experience, know-how, and reputation for going to trial come together to create the best outcome for people accused of any crime, including illegal possession of drugs.
+Be sure to call the experienced Indiana drug possession lawyers at (317) 687-8326 for help.

 Why You Need an Experienced Drug Possession Attorney

 Most people assume that drug possession cases are open and shut and that a person was either caught with drugs in their hand or they weren’t.
 Often, drug possession cases are not that simple.
 They can be complex, with several different layers and numerous factors that can all play a part in how a drug case unfolds.
 That is why an individual charged with drug possession needs a skilled and experienced drug possession attorney on their side from the start.
-An attorney understands what’s at stake and knows how to examine all angles of a drug possession case to craft a strategic defense plan that offers the best opportunity for a favorable outcome for the situation.
+An Indiana drug possession attorney understands what’s at stake and knows how to examine all angles of a drug possession case to craft a strategic defense plan that offers the best opportunity for a favorable outcome for the situation.

 The Criminal Defense Team can help guide you through the legal process.
 We will be in constant, transparent communication with you.
 At no point do you have to feel alone or isolated by your situation because you always have an experienced attorney by your side, fighting for you.
 A knowledgeable attorney can be crucial to the outcome of your case.